 Estimated Bridge Construction Cost: $2,014,365.60 Estimated Roadway Construction Cost: $3,189,847.60 Total: $5,204,213.20 Constuction Contract Sale Date: March, 2014 Completion of Construction: Spring, 2015

-Click Here to View "Modern Roundabouts - A Safer Choice", an 11 Minute Video by The Federal Highway Administration
+Click here to view "Modern Roundabouts - A Safer Choice" by the Federal Highway Administration

-Click Here to View a Roundabout Video #2 Made by The Mid Ohio Regional Planning Commission
+Click here to view "How to Drive a Roundabout" by The Mid Ohio Regional Planning Commission

-Interactive Flash animation demonstrating proper usage of roundabouts.
-(Click the arrows or symbols in the lower left corner of the animation window to view various roundabout maneuvers).
+Click here to download an interactive Flash animation demonstrating proper usage of roundabouts.
+(Click the arrows or symbols in the lower left corner of the animation window to view various roundabout maneuvers.)

 Links to Information on Modern Roundabouts